Weak ferroelectric charge transfer in layer-asymmetric bilayers of 2D semiconductors: Mapping charge transfer across the moiré superlattice of twistronic bilayers

 While the asymmetry of band-edge states in inversion asymmetric bilayers manifests itself in the linear Stark shift of band energies and of the energies of optical transitions \cite{Sung2020} in vertically biased MX$'$ and XM$'$ bilayers, the ferroelectric potentials can be detected by contrast in the potential maps of systems with laterally varying stacking.
 Such a variation naturally appears in twisted bilayers with a parallel orientation of monolayer unit cells, where the twist angle determines the period of recurrent stacking configurations, known as moiré superlattice.
 To describe such variation, we employ the description of interlayer potential and the related size of the double layer of charge, $\pm \delta \rho$, on the top/bottom layers.

-To estimate the latter, in Fig. \ref{fig:charge_diff} we show the $z$-coordinate dependence of the difference between the plane-averaged charge density of XM$'$ stacked bilayer WSe$_2$ and that of two isolated WSe$_2$ monolayers.
+To demonstrate the latter, in Fig. 4 we show the $z$-coordinate dependence of the difference between the plane-averaged charge density of XM$'$ stacked bilayer WSe$_2$ and that of two isolated WSe$_2$ monolayers.
 The greatest differences and charge transfer are to be found in the interlayer region, with a peak and a trough close to the inner Se atomic layers.
 This peak(trough) could be related to the (de)population of hybridised $s$ and $p_z$ orbitals on the Se atoms.
-Then, we can approximate the magnitude of charge transferred between the layers, $\widetilde{\rho}$, based on the potential drop, $\Delta^P$ (Eq. \eqref{Eq:potential_jump}), as $ \widetilde{\rho} = \dfrac{\varepsilon_0\Delta^P}{e^2d_{XX}}$ where $d_{XX}$ is the distance between the inner chalcogen atomic planes (3.34~\AA~for WSe$_2$).
-This approximation gives $ \widetilde{\rho}\sim 10^{12}$~cm$^{-2}$ for MX$'$/XM$'$ stacked bilayer WSe$_2$, with the net transfer of electrons being to the layer in which the selenium atoms are vertically opposite the tungsten atoms in the other layer.
-Similar values of $ \widetilde{\rho}$ are also estimated for other TMDs.
+We can calculate a charge transfer density directly from DFT as